intel-iot-devkit/how-to-code-samples/README.md

 You will need to have the Grove Shield connected to the Arduino-compatible breakout board, in order to plug in all the various Grove devices into the Grove shield.
 Make sure you have the tiny VCC switch on the Grove Shield set to the "5V" position.

-Plug one end of a Grove cable into the "Touch Sensor", then connect the other end to the "D4" port on the Grove Shield.
+Plug one end of a Grove cable into the "Microphone", then connect the other end to the "AO" port on the Grove Shield.

-Connect one end of a Grove cable into the "Buzzer", then plug the other end into the "D5" port on the Grove Shield.
+Connect one end of a Grove cable into the "Piezo Vibration Sensor", then plug the other end into the "A2" port on the Grove Shield.

 Plug one end of a Grove cable into the "RGB LCD", then connect the other end into any of the "I2C" ports on the Grove Shield.